-National wildlife refuges have become popular “close-to-home” destinations to enjoy outdoor recreation during the COVID pandemic.
+National wildlife refuges have become popular “close-to-home” destinations to enjoy outdoor recreation.
 We need your help to ensure the safety of our visitors — both human and wild.

 Not sure how to #RecreateResponsibly to keep all safe?
 Here are a few ways you can be like wildlife to ensure safety for everyone.

 This is a frosted elfin.
 It doesn’t migrate.
 It spends its entire life in one area.
 Be like this butterfly and EXPLORE LOCALLY.
 Except don’t feed on the flowers.
 That would be weird.

 With national wildlife refuges within an hour’s drive of most cities and towns, you can limit your long-distance travel.
 Find a Refuge near you.